Why hire and retain fundraising staff right now?

 In the midst of a pandemic, financial recession, and uprisings for racial justice, it may seem counterintuitive to hire more staff to support your nonprofit.
 But there are many revenue opportunities for organizations right now; hiring and retaining staff in your development department can benefit your nonprofit greatly.
 Sustaining professional fundraisers in this moment is the key to unlocking the future of your organization and your mission.

 Giving is growing among donors of all levels.
 Major donors plan to increase their giving this year.
 Smaller donations to Black-led and civil rights organizations spiked in the wake of the death of George Floyd—in many cases, donations to individual organizations numbered in the tens of thousands.
 Nonprofits have transformed their programs, services, and advocacy to meet the moment, giving them compelling stories to tell to raise funds from eager supporters.
-Organizations with strong development departments are coming out on top.
+Organizations with that retain fundraising staff and have strong development departments are coming out on top.